blekenbleu/blekenbleu.github.io/GitHubW10.md

 * Add support for TruffleRuby #2612 by Benoit Daloze
 * Serve a more descriptive error when --no-ri or --no-rdoc are used #2572 by Grey Baker
 * Improve test compatibility with CMake 2.8.
-Pull request #2590 by Vít Ondruch.
+Pull request #2590 by Vit Ondruch.
 * Restore gem build behavior and introduce the "-C" flag to gem build.
   Pull request #2596 by Luis Sagastume.